denispeplin/link_to_action/README.md

 ```

 Even in simple scaffolded link words 'edit' and 'comment' was repeated twice.
-In more complex example word 'edit' was written three times.
+In the more complex example word 'edit' was written three times.

-Using link_to_action gem, you can avoid those duplication completely:
+Using link_to_action gem, you can avoid those duplications completely:

 ```erb
 <%= link_to_edit @comment %>
 ```

 That's all for this link, but not all for this gem.
-It configurable, it can be
+It is configurable, it can be
 tuned up to suit other than twitter-bootstrap CSS frameworks (which is off by
 default anyway), and it even can take advantage of cancan's abilities.

 ## When

-This gem is especially useful when application contains many simular-looking
+This gem is especially useful when an application contains many similar-looking
 links.
 Many global and link-specific options are exists, so this gem is flexible.
 And you still have `link_to` if you want some link to look really simple!